vedph/cadmus-vela-app/README.md

 ## History

+- 2024-03-23:
-- 2024-03-23: ⚠️ updated packages removing `rangy` and replacing MapboxGL with Leaflet.
+  - ⚠️ updated packages removing `rangy` and replacing MapboxGL with Leaflet.
+  - updated Angular.
 - 2024-01-30:
   - added `prevalentCasing` and `glottologCodes` to `GrfWritingPart`.
   - added `damnatio` to `GrfLocalizationPart`.